Arrival (ARVL) and the Battle of Fundamentals vs. Technicals

-Arrival (NASDAQ:ARVL) went up by 1.99% from its latest closing price compared to the recent 1-year high of $37.18.
-The company’s stock price has collected -0.65% of loss in the last five trading sessions.
-Press Release reported 8 hours ago that Arrival to Present at the Wolfe Global Transportation Conference on May 27 and the UBS Global Industrials and Transportation Conference on June 9
+Arrival (NASDAQ:ARVL) went up by 3.54% from its latest closing price compared to the recent 1-year high of $37.18.
+The company’s stock price has collected 6.81% of gains in the last five trading sessions.
+Press Release reported on 05/19/21 that Arrival to Present at the Wolfe Global Transportation Conference on May 27 and the UBS Global Industrials and Transportation Conference on June 9

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.